braedenkinggg/asciify/README.md

 # ASCIIFY

-ASCIIFY is an open-source command line tool that converts images into ASCII art.
+ASCIIFY is a simple python script for converting images into ASCII art.